Natural Philosophy of Creation

 Tuesday, 5:00 PM - 6:00 PM

-The Western Tradition's View of Nature and the Common Art of Agriculture
+The Western Tradition's View of Nature and Natural Philosophy

 Course Description

-The first half of this course will equip students to stand on the Bible and glean the vocabulary needed to define the environment.
+This course will equip students to stand on the Bible and glean the vocabulary needed to define the environment.
 Students will analyze how the Bible speaks about nature and how we ought to approach nature as God's creation.
-After laying a biblical foundation, students trace Western civilization’s changing relationship with nature from ancient Greece to today.
-The course is then designed to expand on the many nuances and intricacies of the modern environmental movement: analyzing aesthetics, environmental issues, approaches to protecting the environment, population dynamics, climate change, environmental legislation, and economic impacts of proposed environmental solutions.
+After laying a biblical foundation, students trace Western civilization’s evolving relationship with nature from ancient Greece to the present day.
+The course is then designed to explore the many nuances and intricacies of the modern environmental movement: analyzing aesthetics, environmental issues, approaches to environmental protection, population dynamics, climate change, environmental legislation, and the economic impacts of proposed environmental solutions.

 COURSE OBJECTIVES